-Figure 1 - Annual Housing Delivery
+Figure 1 - Annual Housing Delivery between 2006 and 2024

-- 4.6 Figure 1 shows that completions within the Borough have naturally fluctuated, with this trend expected to continue.
-The average number of completions over the last 10 years is 179.
-Delivery has not yet recovered to the levels seen prior to the 2009 recession; 367 in 2006/07, 280 in 2007/08 and 387 in 2008/09. - 4.7 Housing delivery in Eastbourne has been reliant on small sites, with large sites being very limited in the borough.
-The 3,389 homes delivered since 2006 were across 716 sites, with 555 sites (78%) delivering less than five units each.
-A further 95 sites accommodated between five and nine units, which means that 91% of development sites were 'minor' development.
-Only 66 sites delivered more than 10 homes, 51 of which were between 10 and 24 units.
-Just four were large sites that delivered in excess of 100 homes. - 4.8 In the three years assessed as part of the HDT 2021, a total of 560 homes were delivered, consisting of 130 in 2018/19; 200 in 2019/20; and 230 in 2020/21.
-These 560 homes were delivered across 120 sites, the majority of which were small sites of less than five units (95 sites | 79%).
-A further 13 sites delivered between five and 9 units, and 8 sites delivered between 10 and 24 units.
+- 4.8 In the three years assessed as part of the HDT 2022, a total of 557 homes were delivered, consisting of 200 in 2019/20; 230 in 2020/21 and 127 in 2021/22.
+These 557 homes were delivered across 125 sites, the majority of which were small sites of less than five units (98 sites | 78%).
+A further 15 sites delivered between five and 9 units, and 8 sites delivered between 10 and 24 units.
 The largest development was for 73 homes. - 4.9 Housing completions in the Borough have been delivered via a range of development types.
 Over the plan period, 'New build' schemes have contributed the highest number of homes (29%); however Figure 2 shows that the majority of these have been delivered early in the plan period, due to the completion of final phases of development at Sovereign Harbour, and on the completion of two large sites in 2013/14.
-Changes of Use have also contributed 26%, whilst Redevelopments accounted for 23% and Conversions for 22%.

-4.10 Over the last five years, there has been a strong trend towards changes of use, which has delivered 42% of homes over this period.
-This has been particularly influenced by the changes to Permitted Development rights that have allowed offices to be converted to residential without the need for planning permission.
+Changes of Use have also contributed 27%, whilst Redevelopments accounted for 23% and Conversions for 21%. - 4.10 Over the last nine years since 2014 there has been a strong trend towards changes of use, which has delivered 44% of homes over this period at an average of 75 homes per year.
+This trend has been particularly influenced by the changes to Permitted Development rights that have allowed offices to be converted to residential without the need for planning permission.